Economic and Political Overview

 However, the National Resistance Movement (also known simply as the Movement) is still the ruling political party in Uganda.
 The party was originally founded as a liberation movement to oppose dictatorial regimes.
 In the 2021 general election, the Movement obtained 336 out of 529 seats.

-Other major parties include the National Unity Platform (the main opposition party, with 57 seats in the Parliament), the Forum for Democratic Change (opposition party, 32 seats); the Democratic Party (moderate conservative, with 9 seats in the Parliament) and the Uganda People's Congress (which also holds 9 seats in the Parliament).
+Other major parties include the National Unity Platform (the main opposition party, centre-left, with 57 seats in the Parliament), the Forum for Democratic Change (opposition party, centre-right, 32 seats); the Democratic Party (moderate conservative, with 9 seats in the Parliament) and the Uganda People's Congress (which also holds 9 seats in the Parliament).

 Type of State